xsahil03x/stream-sdks/README.md

 # SDKs for Stream Feeds & Chat

 We currently provide the following SDKs and framework integrations for the following platforms.
-Both Feeds and Chat are covered and we're working around the clock to provide additional SKDs to developers.
+Both Feeds and Chat are covered and we're working around the clock to provide additional SDKs to developers.

 ## Feeds
 - [Laravel](https://github.com/GetStream/stream-laravel)